6. Use a great title

 Believe it or not, a good title is probably 51% of your blogging work.

 As I mentioned before, you’re not just writing – you’re competing.
 With hundreds of posts in everyone’s WordPress Reader.
 For those users, your title is their only introduction to your work.
-You have to ensure that it’ll actually tempt people to click.
+You have to ensure that it’ll actually grab people, tempt them to click.

 Let’s sample some titles currently showing in my Reader: